 A list of techniques available for identifying risks is presented in Exhibit 6.
-(These techniques are discussed in the SMA, Tools and Techniques of Enterprise Risk Management).
+(These techniques are discussed in the SMA titled Tools and Techniques of Enterprise Risk Management.)
 The goal in identifying risks is to produce a comprehensive list of risks and to assess them, narrowing the list down to the top risks facing the organization.
-In selecting from the list of techniques, a consideration is the rigor of the technique and if it will encourage openness among the participants.
+When selecting from the list of techniques, the rigor of the technique and if it will encourage openness among the participants should be considered.
 Because of the diversity and complexity of risks, using several of the techniques on the list may be required to ensure that as many risks are identified as possible.
-If some risks fail to be identified in the process, they may later lead to a major problem for the organization or a missed opportunity.
-At the conclusion of the risk identification process, the company should have its own list of risks or risk language, with an
+If some risks fail to be identified in the process, it may later lead to a major problem for the organization or a missed opportunity.
+At the conclusion of the risk identification process, the company should have its own list of risks or risk language, with an agreement on the meaning of each one.
+This list is the organization's inherent risks, and once mitigation actions are determined, what remains are residual risks.